A bridge crane is a crane that —

 Most of the accidents involving bridge cranes are the result of incorrect slinging procedures and unsafe lifting attachments.

-The following questions are to help toolbox meetings to identify workplace hazards and to reduce the risks.
+The following questions are to help identify workplace hazards and to reduce the risks.
 They may be useful points to discuss at a toolbox meeting.

 Does your workplace have a daily checklist covering: